Apocalypse (band): History

 Apocalypse was born in 1983, in Caxias do Sul, Southern Brazil, founded by Eloy Fritsch and some school friends at the Colégio Nossa Senhora do Carmo who got together for a student music contest.
 After this first concert, guitar player Ruy Fritsch and drummer Chico Fasoli joined their ranks, playing with the band at the Festival 1º Ópera Rock.
 From the beginning, they made use of organ, synthesizers, classical vocals and created songs influenced by Uriah Heep, Yes, Pink Floyd, Led Zeppelin, Rush, Genesis and Queen.
 From 1984 to 1988, the line-up changed several times.

 In 1992, the line-up stabilized with Eloy Fritsch (keyboards), Ruy Fritsch (guitar), Chico Fasoli (drums) and Chico Casara (bass, vocals).
 Apocalypse was now signed to rock label Musea.
 The album Perto do Amanhecer was released in France in 1995.
 The positive reviews from abroad started to arrive, which led to a rise in the band's popularity and another invitation from Musea, this time for the compilation "Le Melleur du Progressif Instrumental".
 With its baroque influences and interplay of minimoog and guitar solos, the chosen song was "Notre Dame".

 In their following album, Aurora dos Sonhos, Apocalypse created several complex and long progressive rock tracks, such as "Do Outro Lado da Vida" and "Vindo das Estrelas".
 “Aurora dos Sonhos” was again released in France by Musea and was well received.
 In 1998, the band was invited to play at the Planeta Atlântida music festival in Southern Brazil.

 After this show, they signed with Atração, a Brazilian label and released a CD entitled The Best of Apocalypse, with tracks from their French CDs.
 To promote this CD, they decided they should tour other parts of Brazil.
 In April, they were invited by the Rock Symphony label and travel to Rio de Janeiro to take part in the Rio ArtRock Festival third edition, playing together with English band Pendragon at the Teatro João Caetano.
-One year later, in 1999, they were invited to play in the USA, at the long running progressive rock festival, Progday.
-This show was the first time a Brazilian band recorded a show in the USA for a CD release.
+One year later, in 1999, they were invited to play in the US, at the long running progressive rock festival, Progday.
+This show was the first time a Brazilian band recorded a show in the US for a CD release.

 The album Live in USA was released as a double CD with a CD-ROM track containing a videoclip and a booklet with many photographs from the US trip.
 The CD was released in 2000 and Rock Symphony took over the distribution.

 The CD Refúgio was released in 2003 by the Rock Symphony and Musea labels with new tracks such as “Viagem no Tempo”, “Amazônia”, “Lembranças Eternas”, “Refúgio”, “Liberdade”, “Terceiro Milênio” and the epic “Cachoeira das Águas Douradas”.
 As a bonus, it also includes two songs from the “Live in USA” double CD.
 By 2004, Chico Casara (vocal and bass) left Apocalypse, and the other musicians decide to go on with a new line-up.